sergdemc/bda_tt/README.md

 # BDA test task
-FastAPI CRUD application with Telegram Bot as a client.
+FastAPI CRUD application with Telegram as a client.

 ## Installation